 IM (1999); GM (2002).

-Ni Hua is China’s 15th Grandmaster, achieving his title in July 2002 and has won the Chinese Championship 3 times (2006-8).
+Ni Hua is China’s 15th Grandmaster, achieving his title in July 2002 and has thrice won the Chinese Championship (2006-8).

-Ni was born in Shanghai and started learning chess when he was six.
+Ni was born in Shanghai and started learning chess, aged six.
 He won the S.T.
 Lee Cup for under 14 year-olds in 1996 and 1997 and repeated the performance in a higher age group in 1999.

 He gained his three GM norms in February 2000 at the 1st Saturday GM Tournament in Budapest, the April 2001 China Team Championship in Suzhou, and at the Tan Chin Nam Cup in Qingdao in July 2002.